Skip to main content

 The gut microbiome shapes calorie extraction, hunger signals, and inflammation.
 Patients with low microbial diversity tend to have more insulin resistance and higher visceral fat.
 Fiber-rich whole-food eating, fermented foods, and treating gut dysbiosis (an unhealthy mix of bacteria) can support metabolic recovery.

-Perimenopause changes metabolism through declining estrogen, which shifts fat storage to the belly, lowers insulin sensitivity, and reduces muscle protein synthesis.
+Perimenopause changes metabolism through declining estrogen, which moves fat storage to the belly, lowers insulin sensitivity, and reduces muscle protein synthesis.
 Many women gain 5 to 10 pounds and develop new metabolic issues during this transition.
 Strength training, careful protein intake, and sometimes hormone therapy help.

 Leptin resistance is when the brain stops responding to leptin, the hormone that signals fullness.
 The brain "thinks" you are starving even when you have plenty of fat stored.
 This is one reason chronic dieting fails.
 GLP-1 medications and improved insulin sensitivity can help reset the signal over time.

 Chronic stress raises insulin resistance through cortisol.
 Cortisol pushes glucose into the bloodstream so muscles have fuel to "fight or flee," but in modern life that fuel just sits there with insulin trying to clear it.
-Years of high cortisol blunt insulin's effectiveness.
+Years of high cortisol blunt insulins effectiveness.
 Sleep, breathwork, and reduced stimulants help reset this.

 TOFI stands for "thin outside, fat inside."
 It describes patients who look slender but have significant visceral fat (deep belly fat around organs).
 They often have insulin resistance, high triglycerides, and fatty liver despite a normal BMI.
 DEXA scans reveal this pattern.
 Many South Asian and East Asian patients fit this picture.

 ApoB measures the number of cholesterol-carrying particles in your blood, while LDL cholesterol measures the cholesterol mass.
 Two patients can have the same LDL with very different particle counts.
-ApoB is a stronger predictor of heart disease, especially in patients with metabolic dysfunction where particles tend to be small and dense.
+ApoB is a stronger predictor of heart disease, particularly in patients with metabolic dysfunction where particles tend to be small and dense.

 Yes, you can reverse early fatty liver disease (now called metabolic dysfunction-associated steatotic liver disease, or MASLD).
 Weight loss of 7% to 10%, reduced alcohol, lower refined carbs, and resistance training can clear most fatty liver within 6 to 12 months.
 Advanced fibrosis is harder to reverse, which is why early diagnosis matters.